In this article, we’ll be talking about a very interesting aspect of culture: Clothing in South Korea.

 Why Learn About South Korean Clothing?

-You may have seen your favorite Korean idols wearing a fabulous outfit, and wonder whether you can fill your suitcase with similar clothes before you head back home from Korea.
+You may have seen your favorite Korean idols wearing fabulous outfits and wonder whether you can fill your suitcase with similar clothes before you head back home from Korea.

 Not only does South Korea has four distinct seasons, but each of their seasons also may not be directly comparable with your own country’s equivalent seasons.
 For example, for a Northern European, South Korea’s spring and fall seasons may already feel similar to summer up north.